pulumi/pulumi/docs/design/packages.md

     website: https://acmecorp.github.io/elk
     keywords: [ elasticsearch, logstash, kibana ]
     dependencies:
-        coconut: "*"
+        lumi: "*"
         aws: ^1.0.7

 TODO(joe): describe the full informational attributes available.

-Most of this information resides in the source program's `Coconut.yaml` (or `.json`) file.
-It is possible for a CocoLang compiler to generate some of this information, however, based on decorators, comments, and so on.
+Most of this information resides in the source program's `Lumi.yaml` (or `.json`) file.
+It is possible for a LumiLang compiler to generate some of this information, however, based on decorators, comments, and so on.

 Note that a version number is *not* part of the metadata prelude.
 The version number is managed by a version management system outside of the purview of the package contents.
 For example, packages checked into Git are managed by SHA1